Human rights in Qatar: FIFA World Cup preparations and reported abuses

 British law firm DLA Piper was instructed in 2012 by Sheikha Moza bint Nasser, President of Qatar Foundation, to undertake a review of migrant worker conditions.
 Following the recommendations made, Qatar Foundation created the Migrant Workers Welfare Charter, which applies minimum requirements with respect to the recruitment, living and working conditions, as well as the general treatment of workers engaged in construction and other projects.
 The mandatory standards will be incorporated into agreements between Qatar Foundation and all its contractors, who are required to comply with the requirements and rules.
 Contractors and sub-contractors found to be violating the regulations have been blacklisted from future tenders.

 The Supreme Committee for Delivery and Legacy, the 2022 World Cup organising committee, followed this measure in mid-2014 with its own regulations and blacklisted a number of companies.
 A BBC reporting crew was jailed for two days without charge, after attempting to meet migrant workers.

 In August 2015, the Ministry of Labour announced that all companies in Qatar would be required to pay their employees by electronic transfers.
 The rule is aimed at contractors who withhold salaries or make late payments.

 The Department for Human Rights at the Ministry of Labour, and the National Committee for Human Rights are responsible for the monitoring of abuses in Qatar.

 In January 2022, the National Human Rights Committee (NHRC) launched "Together We Work" campaign to spread the awareness about knowledge of workers' rights and duties.
 The campaign highlighted legal amendments in Qatar legislation which affirmed the protection of workers' rights.

-On 16 March 2022, FIFA and the Ministry of Labour met in order to discuss the reforms taking place in Qatar's labour market.
+On 16 March 2022, FIFA and Qatar's Ministry of Labour met in order to discuss the reforms taking place in Qatar's labour market.
 According to the latest report drafted by ESPN, FIFA President Gianni Infantino said, “I am pleased to see the strong commitment from the Qatari authorities to ensure the reforms are fully implemented across labor market”.